karlmdavis/justdavis-karl/_it_docs/eddings/ldap.md

 ## Configuring Kerberos Authentication

-This section assumes that a Kerberos server has been setup for the `JUSTDAVIS.COM` realm as described in <%= topic_link("/it/davis/servers/eddings/kerberos/") %>.
+This section assumes that a Kerberos server has been setup for the `JUSTDAVIS.COM` realm as described in {% collection_doc_link /it/eddings/kerberos baseurl:true %}.

 Authentication to OpenLDAP with Kerberos is a complicated subject.
 There are two types of authentication to consider: